danielbalsby/Cortex/docs/product/ROADMAP.md

 - Add repeatable tests for state integrity, visibility, clinical rules, suggestions, outputs and readiness checks.
 - Resolve safety-critical known limitations in the knee specification.
 - Establish a clinical review and sign-off record for each included pathway.
+- Clinically review all generated journal and referral templates for accuracy, omission risk, tone and unsupported statements.
 - Complete privacy, data-handling and operational risk review for the intended evaluation setting.
+- Confirm that the workflow does not require CPR numbers or other direct patient identifiers.
 - Confirm typecheck and production build stability.
 - Run structured browser acceptance tests with no patient-identifiable data.